serenakeyitan/awesome-notebookLM-prompts/README.md

 NotebookLM Slide Prompt⚡️

-> A curated collection of the strongest NotebookLM slide prompts sourced from the real creative underground — Note, WeChat, blogs, RED creators, and Twitter/X power users.
+> A curated collection of the strongest NotebookLM & Kael.im slide prompts sourced from the real creative underground — Note, WeChat, blogs, RED creators, and Twitter/X power users.

 These prompts are field-tested by people who ship fast: **researchers, founders, designers**.
 Use them to turn papers, notes, transcripts, or random brain dumps into **clean, structured, presentation-ready decks** that actually look intentional.